sarahkpree/Diabetes_Diagnosis/README.md

 ### Project Overview
 This group project aimed to leverage machine learning techniques to identify key predictors for diagnosing diabetes.
 Through data cleaning, preprocessing, and the implementation of Support Vector Machine (SVM) with regularization, significant predictors such as glucose levels, the diabetes pedigree function, and BMI were identified.
 Despite challenges such as data imbalance and missing values, the project highlights the potential of machine learning in improving and predicting a diabetes diagnosis.

-providing valuable insights for healthcare professionals in early diabetes detection.

-utilizing a dataset obtained from Kaggle consisting of 768 records and nine predictors.

 ### Data Sources

 The primary dataset used for this analysis is the "Diabetes_Diagnosis_Data.csv" file, which was found on Kaggle.
 The dataset comprises of 768 records and nine columns, with eight predictors.
 These predictors include number of pregnancies, glucose level after a tolerance test, blood pressure, skin thickness, insulin levels, BMI, diabetes pedigree function, and age, alongside one target column denoted as outcome.
 The dataset specifically focuses on individuals aged 21 years and older, with the outcome column representing whether a patient has diabetes (1) or not (0).